jax-ml/jax/docs/501/fault-tolerance.rst

     </script>

 This fate sharing means that multi-controller JAX programs are not at all fault-tolerant.
 They are fault-*intolerant*.
-To enable fault-tolerance, we need to do two things:
+To enable fault tolerance, we need to do two things:

 - First, we need to remove fate sharing and allow processes to continue